Oleh Luzhnyi: Managerial career

-Luzhnyi had a brief spell at Latvian side FK Venta as player-coach in 2005, but left the club after it ran into financial problems.
+Luzhnyi had a brief spell at Latvian side Venta as player-coach in 2005, but left the club after it ran into financial problems.
 He has now retired from playing and in June 2006 became assistant coach at Dynamo Kyiv.

 Luzhnyi was named interim manager of Dynamo Kyiv on 5 November 2007 after the resignation of Yozhef Sabo.
-He led the club to three league wins in three matches, including a 2–1 home victory against perennial rivals Shakhtar Donetsk, as well as into the semifinals of the Ukrainian Cup.
+He led the club to three league wins in three matches, including a 2–1 home victory against perennial rivals Shakhtar Donetsk, as well as into the semi-finals of the Ukrainian Cup.
 However, during the same period Dynamo suffered heavy Champions League defeats away at Manchester United and Sporting Lisbon and at home to Roma.

 On 8 December 2007, Dynamo Kyiv unveiled a new permanent manager, Yury Syomin, and a few days later it was announced that Luzhnyi would continue as an assistant coach under the new manager.

 On 1 October 2010, he was again named as interim manager of Dynamo Kyiv after the resignation of Valery Gazzaev.
 The first match was lost 2–0 to Shakhtar Donetsk at Donbas Arena.
 After the 19th round match against PFC Sevastopol Luzhnyi informed the fans that he will not return after the winter break.
 He was replaced by Yury Syomin on 24 December 2010.

+After leaving Dynamo in 2012, Luzhnyi became the head coach of Tavriya Simferopol.
+However, after the first season the club ended up on the 11th place in the tournament table, its worst result in almost a decade, so in July 2013 Luzhnyi's contract was prematurely ended.

+After a two years' pause in his managing career, in January 2016 Luzhny was hired as a temporary head coach of his native Karpaty, but resigned after a probe period at the end of the season.
+In 2017 he returned to work in the coaching staff of Dynamo Kyiv, then headed by Alyaksandr Khatskevich.
+He remained in the club until the end of Khatskevich's term as coach.

+As of 2025, Luzhnyi worked in an administrative position at the Ukrainian Association of Football.

 Personal life

-Luzhnyi turned down the chance to coach in England in 2022 in order to fight for Ukraine after the Russian invasion.
+Luzhnyi turned down the chance to coach in England in 2022 in order to fight for Ukraine after the Russian invasion, joining the Territorial Defence Forces.
+In 2025 he published his autobiography.